 The railroad used to travel to many corners of the world, carrying people and freight.
 But what happens with the tracks when they are no longer used?
-We went to visit Railbike.be in Leykaul, Belgium to find out one alternative.
+We went to visit Railbike.be in Leykaul, Belgium to find out one family-friendly alternative.

 Canadians aren’t strangers to abandoned railroad tracks.
 Railroads used to be the main link to some pretty remote locations, but cars and trucks replaced trains in the 20th century.
 The unused tracks were abandoned until the price of steel was high enough to justify removing them.